eddyizm/quotes/README.md

 call scraper via container.
 Use this in the crontab job.

-`podman exec quote-app date python -m scraper`
+`podman exec quote-app python -m scraper`